yuwvandy/CAGCN/Realistic_setting/README.md

   * Download gowalla.inter here and put it in ./data/gowalla/.
   * Run process_gowalla.ipynb and you should get train/val/test.txt
 * **Yelp**
-  * Download yelp_academic_dataset_review.json here and put it in ./data/yelp/.
+  * Download [[yelp_academic_dataset_review.json]](https://www.yelp.com/dataset/download) and put it in ./data/yelp/.
   * Run process_yelp.ipynb and you should get train/val/test.txt
 * **Amazon_book**
-  * Download Books_5.json here and put it in ./data/amazon_book/.
+  * Download [[Books_5.json]]() here and put it in ./data/amazon_book/.
   * Run process_amazon.ipynb and you should get train/val/test.txt
+In case the source dataset would be updated in the future, we also collect the current version used in this paper [[here]](https://www.dropbox.com/scl/fo/r8f0mad1u8cif062k1cv2/h?dl=0&rlkey=o48sfqa2quuz3ilk4eh7h7p1o).
+You can also download the datasets in this way.